RibeiroAna/nest-restful-api/README.md

 ## Description

-An app written in Nest.js for Auth0 blog's article.
-It is a simple app of a restaurant`s menu, in this app any user can see the items of this menu, only identified users may add items to a shopcart and only an Admin user may add new items to the menu.
+An app written in Nest.js for Auth0 blog.
+It is a simple app of a restaurant's menu, in this app any user can see the items of this menu, only identified users may add items to a shopcart and only an Admin user may add new items to the menu.

 ## Installation